symphonyoss/bot-unfurl/README.md

 The bot is running in the production Symphony network, hosted in the [Foundation's production pod](https://foundation.symphony.com), and is enabled for cross-pod communication (so users in other pods can connect to the bot and use it).
-As a result, there is no installation process, beyond requesting a connection to the bot in the Symphony directory - the bot is running as a user called `Unfurl Bot`, in the `Foundation` pod.
+As a result, **there is no installation process required, beyond requesting a connection to the bot in the Symphony directory** - the bot is running as a user called `Unfurl Bot`, in the `Foundation` pod.
 Note that the bot will take up to 30 minutes to accept new connection requests.

-And of course you can always download the bot in source form and build and run it that way, if you'd prefer.
-The remainder of this document provides instructions on how to do that.
+## Installing Your Own Instance of Unfurl Bot

+If you'd prefer to download the source code for the bot, and build and run it yourself (for example if your Symphony pod doesn't allow cross-pod connections), please continue reading.

+### Prerequisites

+To run unfurl bot you will need a recent JVM installed, as well as the [Leiningen build tool](https://leiningen.org/).

+unfurl bot is [tested on](https://travis-ci.org/symphonyoss/bot-unfurl) Oracle JVM v1.8, Oracle JVM v9, Open JDK v10, and Open JDK v11.
+YMMV on earlier versions.

-## Configuration
+### Configuration

 unfurl bot is configured via a single, optional [EDN](https://github.com/edn-format/edn) file that may be specified on the command line via the "-c" command line option.
 You can also provide a "-h" command line option to get help on all of the command line options the bot supports.

+#### A Note on Security

+**The bot's configuration includes sensitive information (certificate locations and passwords), so please be extra careful to secure this configuration, however you choose to manage it (in a file, environment variables, etc.).**

-### Configuration File Location and Loading Mechanism
+#### Configuration File Location and Loading Mechanism

 The configuration file is traditionally called `config.edn` (but may be called anything you like) and may be stored anywhere that can be read by the bot's JVM process via standard POSIX file I/O.  It's loaded using the [aero](https://github.com/juxt/aero)